-- Discussion of data demonstrates ethical protection of human subjects. - Overall focus of the dissertation demonstrates the culmination and results of the student's educational process at BGU with practical, culturally relevant implementation of holistic, transformational leadership principles.
+- Discussion of data demonstrates ethical protection of human subjects. - Overall focus of the dissertation demonstrates the culmination and results of the student's educational process at BGU with practical, culturally relevant implementation of

 Appendix F. Evaluation Criteria for the Oral Review